WhySoShy/AutoMorph/AutoMorph/README.md

 - > Current supported mapper types -> IEnumerable, IQueryable, Object
 - > Ignore property from mapping

-### Doing:
-- [x] Generic mapper extensions
-- [x] Change SGMapperAttribute type from parameter to type parameter
-- [ ] Change the tokens to fit better into the structure.
-- [x] Change properties to be contained within each method instead of the whole class.
-- > This change is because of the generic mappers.

 ### Analyzer Todo:
 - [ ] Raise warning if there is no parameterless constructor
 - [ ] Raise warning if multiple mappers has been marked on the same source class, if no key has been added.